ebricks/justapis-swift-sdk/README.md

 * An optional `DefaultRequestPropertySet` that allows you to customize the default options for GET, POST, PUT, and DELETE requests submitted to the Gateway.
 These defaults are used when using the Gateway's convenience methods to submit a request.
 If you don't provide your own defaults, the Gateway will use `GatewayDefaultRequestProperties` as found in `Request.swift`

+* An optional `PushNotificationsProvider` that allows you interact with Push Notification Related End Points.
+If you don't provide your own, the Gateway will use `DefaultPushNotificationsProvider` as found in `PushNotifications.swift`

+* An optional `MQTTProvider` that allows you to interact with MQTT Server/Broker.
+If you don't provide your own, the Gateway will use `DefaultMQTTProvider` as found in `MQTT.swift` SSL is not supported currently.

 ### JsonGateway

 `JsonGateway` is Gateway implementation provided for convenience.
 It's just a `CompositedGateway` that includes a `JsonResponseProcessor` by default.